In Jan 2020, Google officially announced that it will phase out third party cookies from Chrome.

 Similarly, you track your audience's behavior in your portal and in turn provide personalized and contextual communication.
 Win-win right?

-First party data offers you the opportunity to understand audience behavior, preferences and trends to provide personalized communication
+Enterprise data offers you the opportunity to understand audience behavior, preferences and trends to provide personalized communication

 - Marketing websites: Name, email, phone number on subscription forms etc.